 If your door is too thick for the GlideLok ...

 You may need to remove the spacer bar.
-Use an appropriate smaller size Phillips drill bit (#1), and apply gentle pressure so screws will not strip.
-The GlideLok will fit up to 1-13/16" thick doors with the spacer bar removed. -----
+Use a #2 Phillips drill bit, and apply gentle pressure so screws will not strip.
+With the spacer bar removed, the GlideLok will fit doors up to 1-13/16” thick. -----

 If your door is too thin for the GlideLok ...